About the Workshop

 Nearly 5,000 chemists, consultants, and power plant administrators have attended the workshop since its inception in 1981.
 The 2023 program will be developed by a committee of representatives from midwestern electric utilities, the Illinois State Water Survey, the University of Illinois Urbana-Champaign, and consultants serving the power industry.

 Some of the most popular features of the workshop are the Utility Experience presentations.
 Seasoned professionals from utility companies discuss their experiences on a range of topics.
 The entire workshop has been structured to encourage participation from attendees.

 The Electric Utility Chemistry Workshop will feature an optional pre-workshop seminar on the basics of an important aspect of power plant water treatment.
-This half-day training seminar on Tuesday morning, June 7, will provide information on the basics of air & water environmental treatment processes for power plants.
+This half-day training seminar on Tuesday morning, June 6th, will provide information on the current topics in cooling water chemistry control.

 - Call for Papers opens: September 12, 2022

 - Papers due:

 - Acceptance/rejection notifications sent: November 30, 2022

 - Program available on website: December 20, 2022

 - Early registration deadline: May 23, 2023